tamothee/IOTS/Readme.md

 |  Tiamzon Joseph Martin |  P1907492  |

 <h3>Concept</h3>
-The user will use a keypad to enter a code to unlock a door with a display to give instructions.
-For scalability, we have decided to let users configure their device settings through a website.
+The user will use a keypad to enter a code to unlock the door.
+It also uses an LCD to give prompts to the user.
+Users will also be able to configure their device information through a website.
 </br>

 <h3>Components</h3>